anenglishgoat/balaban/README.md

 ```
 bos.add_model(a,b,model_type,model_name)
 ```
-*Note*: there can be a delay of ~10 seconds before model estimation begins the first time a model of that type is estimated.
-That's just pyMC3 compiling stuff in the background.
+*Note*: the first time you try to add a model, there might be a delay of a couple of minutes.
+That's pyMC3 being installed and compiling some stuff.

 `model_type` specifies which of the four possible models will be estimated.
 The options are
   * `'count'`